-As a mother, I want the best for my brood, but sometimes that leads me to over thinking every single decision I have to make.
-It’s exhausting and I know it’s pointless, but sometimes I can’t help but get stuck in a spiral of second guessing my actions.
-To put an end to this, I’ve put together a little list that helped me kick this habit and be confident in the choices I make
+We all want what’s best for ourselves and our loved ones, but sometimes that leads us to over thinking every single decision I have to make.
+It’s exhausting and absolutely pointless, but sometimes we can’t help but get stuck in a spiral of second guessing our actions.
+To put an end to this, I’ve been practicing these 3 ‘mantras’ that helped me kick this habit and be confident in the choices I make.

 2. Done is better than perfect

 Sometimes the thing that holds us back from making a choice or decision is a fear of failure.
-What if you do X, Y or Z, and it doesn’t work out exactly as you pictured it would?
+What if you do X, Y or Z, and it doesn’t work out exactly as planned?
 Most of the time these terrible situations never eventuate!
 Time is of the essence in all of our lives so once you’ve made a decision, don’t ponder about the possible outcomes.
 Just know that you’ve made the best decision you could have in the time available, and whatever will be will be.
-Done is better than perfect.
+Done is better than perfect!

 3. Use hindsight